hbctraining/Intro-to-rnaseq-fasrc-salmon-flipped/lessons/03_working_on_HPC.md

 #SBATCH –e %j.err
 #SBATCH -J fastqc_run
 #SBATCH --mail-type=ALL
-#SBATCH –-mail-user=xyz10@med.harvard.edu
+#SBATCH –-mail-user=jharvard@harvard.edu

 ## Load the fastqc module
-module load fastqc/0.11.5
+module load fastqc/0.11.8-fasrc01

 # run fastqc (multithreaded)
 fastqc -t 4 file1_1.fq file1_2.fq file2_1.fq file2_2.fq
 ```

-## Using software on O2
+## Using software on FAS-RC

 ### LMOD system

 In the above example we want to run the FastQC tool on four files.
-However, before we use the `fastqc` command, we've used the command `module load fastqc/0.11.5`.
-This `module load` command is part of the LMOD system available on O2.
-It enables users to access software installed on O2 easily, and manages every software's dependency.
+However, before we use the `fastqc` command, we've used the command `module load fastqc/0.11.8-fasrc01`.
+This `module load` command is part of the LMOD system available on FAS-RC.
+It enables users to access software installed on FAS-RC easily, and manages every software's dependency.
 The LMOD system adds directory paths of software executables and their dependencies (if any) into the `$PATH` variable.

-So, instead of using `/n/app/fastqc/0.11.5/bin/fastqc` as our command, we can load the module and use `fastqc` as the command.
+So, instead of using `/n/helmod/apps/centos7/Core/fastqc/0.11.8-fasrc01/fastqc` as our command, we can load the module and use `fastqc` as the command.

 Some key LMOD commands are listed below: